shanglicheng/ProteinSimilarity/README.md

 # ProteinSimilarity

-The perl software can calculate the similarity of proteins based on PDB coordinates.
+The perl software can calculate the similarity of proteins based on PDB files.